 These key lessons on source integration in Research are relevant here.

 However, this helpful checklist on source integration can help you remember some of the key best practices when it comes to getting the most out of your source material in your argumentative essay.
 There are two versions of the checklist below.
-The first one is for a printable version and the second is for an interactive PDF version.
+The first version is a printable PDF file, and the second version is an interactive PDF file.
 In some browsers, you may need to download or save this file to be able to utilize all of its functionality.
 You may also download, save, and submit to your professor as a part of your process.